• Skip to primary navigation

 Simple Mains Powered LED Light Circuit

-It uses a capacitive dropper to control the current effectively.
+It uses capacitor dropper to limit the current.

 Circuit Working: